cgreenhalgh/opensharingtoolkit/docs/androidkiosk.md

 ### Limit internet access

 Is there support for tc?
 In the kernel?
+The command seems to be present but I haven't tried anything yet...